thomasphillips3/100-days-of-code/log.md

 Also, I played around with C in XCode a bit.

-**Thoughts:** I want the experience of learning to program like I should have had in college.
+**Thoughts** I want the experience of learning to program like I should have had in college.
 I am going to take my time and understand all the code I read.
 Going through all these C project repositories gave me a sense of how C looks, and what people use it for, versus newer languages (Java, Swift, JavaScript, Python, etc).

 So I'm going to start with the Terminal Games repo.
 The games seem to be just outside of the bounds of my understanding.
 It'll challenge me, but not discourage me.
 **********